Tom Kruse (mailman): The Birdsville Track and The Back of Beyond

 Kruse worked the Birdsville Track mail run from 1936 to 1957, driving his Leyland Badger truck.
 He delivered mail and other supplies including general stores, fuel and medicine to remote stations from Marree in north-west South Australia to Birdsville in far western Queensland, some 325 mi away.
 Each trip would take two weeks and Kruse regularly had to manage break-downs, flooding creeks and rivers, and getting bogged in desert dunes.

-Kruse came to fame with the release of John Heyer's documentary The Back of Beyond in 1954.
+Kruse came to public attention with the release of John Heyer's documentary The Back of Beyond in 1954.
 While the film follows a "typical" journey made by Kruse, showing the various people he met along the Track and the sorts of obstacles he faced, this particular journey was closely scripted and includes a number of re-enactments and a 'lost children' story.
-John Heyer had undertaken a research trip with Kruse earlier.
-Shooting on the film began in late 1952.
-He was appointed MBE in 1955.
+John Heyer had undertaken a research trip with Kruse in March 1952.
+Shooting on the film began in late 1952 with a crew of twelve, which included Mrs Heyer.